boschresearch/gdbfuzz/README.md

 An output folder should appear in the current working directory with the structure explained above.

 # Detailed Instructions
+Our evaluation is split in two parts.
+1. GDBFuzz on its intended setup, directly on the hardware.
+2. GDBFuzz in an emulated environment to allow independend analysis and comparisons of the results.

 GDBFuzz can work with any GDB server and therefore most debug probes for microcontrollers.